 And so, a little background about me, on the off-chance you’re the slightest bit interested.

 My day job is being a freelance technology journalist, and has been since the beginning of the 1980s, which tells you as much as you need to know about how old I am.
-Currently, my beat is information security (that’s hacking and cybercrime to you civilians) and I’m the editor of two technical journals.
+Currently, my beat is information security (that’s hacking and cybercrime to you civilians) and I’m the editor of two specialist journals.

 That said, aside from one short course that gave me my Certified Ethical Hacker qualification (a sort of hacker’s GCSE) I have no training or qualifications in anything related to computing.
 It’s all stuff I’ve picked up as I’ve bumbled through life.